neerjavashist/Gut_Microbiome_Konzo/README.md

 The code outlined here assesses the bacterial profile of the gut microbiome of individuals from the Democratic Republic of Congo.
 The shell scripts are there for referece and will need to be adjusted depending on input folder.
 However the parameters are the same for all processed data

-1. Run bmtagger.sh to remove human reads using hg38 and the needed bmtagger.conf file.
+1. Run bmtagger.sh to remove human reads by aligning to the human genome reference,hg38.
+The bmtagger.conf file is needed.
 2. Run skewer.sh on the fastq files to remove Illumina sequencing adapters.
 3. Run kraken2.sh on the fastq post skewer using Kraken2 standard genome libraries (kraken2-build.sh; built on March 3rd, 2019), which includes human, viral, bacteria, and archae.
 The detailed manual for the program installation and use can be found here: https://github.com/DerrickWood/kraken2/wiki/Manual
 4. Run bracken.sh on the classified reads from Kraken2 for secondary analysis and the manual for installation and use can be found here: https://ccb.jhu.edu/software/bracken/index.shtml?t=manual